caf-ifrit/forestat/README.en-US.md

 # <div align="center"><strong>Forest Carbon Sequestration and Potential Productivity Calculation</strong></div>

-<p align="right"><strong>Forestat version:</strong> 1.0.2</p>
+<p align="right"><strong>Forestat version:</strong> 1.1.0</p>
-<p align="right"><strong>Date:</strong> 07/05/2023 </p>
+<p align="right"><strong>Date:</strong> 10/10/2023 </p>
 <br>

-*`Forestat`* is an R package based on `Methodology and Applications of Site Quality Assessment Based on Potential Mean Annual Increment` [<sup>[1]</sup>](#citation) and `A basal area increment-based approach of site productivity evaluation for multi-aged and mixed forests` [<sup>[2]</sup>](#citation) proposed by the Institute of Forest Resource Information Techniques, Chinese Academy of Forestry.
-This package can be used to classify site classes based on the stand height growth and establish a nonlinear mixed-effect biomass model under different site classes based on the whole stand model to achieve more accurate estimation of carbon sequestration.
-In particular, a carbon sequestration potential productivity calculation method based on the potential mean annual increment is proposed.
-This package is applicable to both natural forests and plantations.
-It can quantitatively assess stand’s potential productivity, realized productivity, and possible improvement under certain site, and can be used in many aspects such as site quality assessment, tree species suitability evaluation, and forest degradation evaluation.
+*`Forestat`* can be used to implement the calculation of carbon sequestration potential productivity and the assessment of degraded forests.
+The calculation of carbon sequestration potential productivity includes the assessment of site classes based on stand height growth, establishment of the growth models of height (H-model), basal area at breast-height (BA-model), and biomass (Bio-model), as well as calculation of stand’s realized site productivity and potential productivity.
+The H-model can be constructed using Richard, Logistic, Korf, Gompertz, Weibull, and Schumacher model, while the BA-model and Bio-model can only be constructed using Richard model.
+The calculation of carbon sequestration potential productivity relies on data from several plots for a given forest type (tree species).
+The assessment of degraded forests relies on data from several trees and sample plots.
+Some sample datas are provided in the *`Forestat`* package.

 <div align="center">